The Android low memory killer daemon (

 About memory pressure

 An Android system running multiple processes in parallel may encounter situations when system memory is exhausted and processes that require more memory experience noticeable delays.
-Memory pressure, a state in which the system is running short on memory, requires Android to free memory (to alleviate the pressure) by throttling or killing unimportant processes, requesting processes to free non-critical cached resources, and so on.
+Memory pressure, a state in which the system is running short on memory, requires Android to free memory (to alleviate the pressure) by throttling or killing unimportant processes, requesting processes to free noncritical cached resources, and so on.

 Historically, Android monitored system memory pressure using an in-kernel

-kernel and a userspace
+kernel and the userspace

 lmkd performs memory monitoring and process killing

-Pressure stall information (PSI)
+Pressure stall information

-Android 10 and higher support a new
+Android 10 and later support a new

 lmkd mode that